 A dissertation proposal is an explanation of the research that a researcher will be writing.
 It is a prerequisite before writing the dissertation itself for students.

-The researcher must write a dissertation proposal following the institution's instructions or those implied by the supervisor.
+The researcher who does legal writing jobs at writezillas.com, must compose a dissertation proposal following the institution's instructions or those implied by the supervisor.

 The writer must have an exquisite idea before starting to write a proposal.
 This researcher must generate this idea from his field of interest and skim through the materials.
 From this idea, the researcher must condense his scope and correctly deal with the area of interest.
 The problem must be clear and precise to determine its attainability.